avi-2-avi/enron-corp-challenge/README.md

 ./indexer enron_mail_20110402
 ```

-This process will take some time as it transforms the data to the correct format and uploads it in chunks.
+This process will take some time as it transforms the data to the correct format and uploads it in batches, using a Go script.

 ## 🔧 Running the tests <a name = "tests"></a>